Uber Car Seat NYC FAQs

-- Every driver met one-on-one with The Car Seat Lady and demonstrated that they could install the IMMI Go seat properly in their own vehicle AND could secure a child safely into the seat (in case a parent were to need help securing his or her child).
+- Drivers in NYC, Philadelphia, and Washington DC met one-on-one with The Car Seat Lady and demonstrated that they could install the IMMI Go seat properly in their own vehicle AND could secure a child safely into the seat (in case a parent were to need help securing his or her child).

 How do I know the seat hasn’t expired?

 No need to worry.
 These seats have 6-year expiration dates.
 2020 is a long way away…

 Who is in charge of maintaining the seat?